blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 ## 12. Summary

 Injection molding is precise and repetitive by design, but precision and repeatability erode gradually in ways that are invisible until scrap rates start climbing.
 Hydraulic injection pressure at the cylinder's manifold block and mold temperature together encode most of what a process engineer would want to know about how each shot went — whether the mold filled completely, how aggressively the gate was packed, and whether the mold surface temperature is trending in the right direction across shots (a slow upward drift is often the first sign of a fouled cooling circuit).
 This design measures hydraulic injection pressure — the upstream forcing function the injection unit applies — using a standard 4–20 mA strain-gauge transducer that taps an NPT port on the hydraulic manifold block, requiring no mold modification.
 That accessibility is a meaningful deployment advantage: the monitoring unit can be retrofitted in an afternoon without touching the mold or the machine controller.
 This project captures those signals at the edge, reduces each shot to five interpretable numbers, and routes them off the machine over cellular without any dependency on the plant's OT network.

 The cellular path is not a convenience feature — it's the thing that makes this kind of monitoring deployable at scale.
 An OEM that ships a process-monitoring module with every new machine, or retrofits the existing installed base, cannot rely on negotiating a network path through each customer's IT and OT teams.
 The Notecard removes that conversation from the critical path entirely.
 The same firmware, the same hardware SKU, and the same Notehub project work at every plant in every geography, without an IT ticket or a site survey.
-That's the argument for cellular in industrial IoT — not raw bandwidth, but OEM independence and deployment predictability across a fleet that spans dozens or hundreds of sites.
+That's the argument for cellular in industrial IoT, not raw bandwidth, but OEM independence and deployment predictability across a fleet that spans dozens or hundreds of sites.